misd-service-development/guzzle-bundle/README.md

 ### Clients as services

 The best way to use Guzzle in Symfony2 is to let the service container create your client objects for you.
 Create a service for each client, and tag it with `guzzle.client`.
-If you aren't using a concrete client class, you can use the default Guzzle client by using the `%guzzle.client.class%` parameter:
+If you aren't using a concrete client class, you can use the default Guzzle client through the `%guzzle.client.class%` parameter:

     <service id="example.client" class="%guzzle.client.class%">
         <tag name="guzzle.client"/>
         <argument>http://api.example.com/</argument>
     </service>

 Using the service container allows you to easily set up your client.
-You can add a collection of settings in the second argument (see the Guzzle docs for details), and you can call methods to attach plugins (which are themselves services) etc. For example:
+You can add a collection of settings in the second argument (see the Guzzle docs for details), and you can call methods to attach plugins (which have been made services themselves) etc. For example:

     <service id="example.client" class="%guzzle.client.class%">
         <tag name="guzzle.client"/>